dgodovich/personal_logseq/pages/Duke.md

 			- She has never taken a dscb student and gave 0 insight about what a potential project would look like in her lab.
 Doesn't seem all that supportive
 	- [Donald Fox](https://www.foxlabduke.com/)
 		- codon bias and hypertrophy in regeneration
+		- Talk to Rebecca in the Lai lab, she just got her phd in his lab
 	- [Stefano Di Talia](https://sites.duke.edu/ditalialab/)? not sure
+		- Yeah will probably rotate with him
+		- Woon, Yitong, Stas all agree that he is a very good mentor
+		- Dima style - physicist turned biologist
 - [[Writing Prompts]]
   collapsed:: true
 	- Write a statement (1-2 pages, single-spaced, in a 12-point font) indicating your purposes and objectives in undertaking graduate study, your special interests and plans, and your strengths and weaknesses in your chosen field.
 Briefly describe any research projects or any independent research in which you have actively participated and indicate how this has influenced your career interest and desire to pursue graduate studies.
 If COVID-19 has affected your previous academic